-Fleet management technology involves using technological tools to monitor and control fleets in charge of cargo transportation.
+Emerging technologies in Fleet management involve using technological tools to monitor and control fleets in charge of cargo transportation.
 Thanks to GPS vehicle trackers, fleet managers can keep track of a vehicle and identify specific drivers on all routes.

 For fleet owners with various vehicles and machines, having a standard, versatile solution is essential.
 With this solution, owners and fleet managers can see different factors about a vehicle, including incidents, the start and end of trips, refueling, and more.